 Suppose you wish to buy a new pair of Bluetooth earphones, which would be a more favorable approach?
 Take out time to visit the nearest electronic store or just resting on your couch, using the browser or sifting through your mobile app and having your order arrive on your doorstep in a few days?
 The second option is gaining increasing popularity these days owing to the lesser amount of effort and exertion that it requires.

-You can gain a much more detailed and elaborate understanding of IoT by skimming through some of our Internet of things blogs on this topic.
-Briefly, IoT is an ecosystem of smart devices that are capable of accessing the internet and interacting with each other.
+Briefly, the Internet of Things (IoT) is an ecosystem of smart devices that are capable of accessing the internet and interacting with each other.
 IoT has revolutionized the eCommerce industry both externally i.e from the side of the consumers, as well as internally in case of processes such as logistics and management of inventory.

 The Internet of Things remains one of the trending topics, establishing its impact across all sectors be it from education to e-commerce.
 Interestingly, the commercial sector was one of the initial sectors that employed the approach of using intelligent devices for monitoring items.
 Let’s take the Coca-Cola vending machines as an example, which was one of the initial IoT devices.
 In 1982 some researchers at the Carnegie-Mellon University installed Coke vending machines with microswitches for reporting the stock of drinks left as well as for gauging their temperature.